Salazar-Prime/anytimeLyrics/README.md

 - [ ] Add code for song recognition (check starred list on GitHub: anytimeLyrics )
 - [x] Add code for getting lyrics given song and artist
 - [ ] Add code for displaying lyrics in a nice way
+- [ ] Sync lyrics with song playing in background
 - [ ] Port as Alexa Skill